zilexa/Homeserver/README.md

 # The Modern Homeserver
-### A fast, very low-maintenance, energy efficient selfhosted cloud, that can be used for any selfhosted system (home automation to password manager) that can also be deployed and run in the background on your HomePC/Workstation.
+### - A fast, very low-maintenance, energy efficient selfhosted cloud
+### - can be used for any selfhosted system (from home automation to password manager)
+### - Can also be deployed and run in the background on your HomePC/Workstation.

-### Carefully selected hardware recommendations.
+### - Carefully selected hardware recommendations.
-### Carefully selected Operating System and server tools.
+### - Carefully selected Operating System and server tools.
-### Preconfigured automatic nightly/monthly maintenance.
+### - Preconfigured automatic nightly/monthly maintenance.
-### Carefully selected services for file cloud, password manager, media downloads and more.
+### - Carefully selected services for file cloud, password manager, media downloads and more.

 ***
 Jan 11th 2021: I am updating this guide to support Manjaro (Arch based) Linux instead of Ubuntu.